 It is therefore fortunate for the listening public that the band’s members seem to have a genetic disposition that enables them to shine brighter when facing adversity.
-Wish You Were Here is a remarkable piece of work, one I prefer over both Dark Side of the Moon (a bit too obvious a choice) and Animals (a bit too uneven).
+Wish You Were Here is a remarkable piece of work, one I prefer over Dark Side of the Moon.

 We then hear the sounds of industry in the intro for “Welcome to the Machine.”
 I have always found this song disturbing because it asks the question, “Are our passions and dreams merely the product of mass manipulation?”
 Pete Townshend had already dismissed the notion of true rebellion with the line, “Meet the new boss/same as the old boss,” and Ian Anderson described an endless cycle of the young battling the old in Thick as a Brick.
 How much of who we are is core and how much is just following the script?
 The multiple time signatures here call up images of self-confusion, reinforcing the song’s meaning.